 While the Amazon Music service is free for Amazon Prime Users, users also have the option to pay $7.99 a month or $79 per year (or $4.99 a month for college students).
 This grants access to over 40 million different songs across all devices.
 I pay for this service because I listen to music very frequently and appreciate having access to as many songs as possible, especially lesser-known recordings.
 Many people will find the free service to be enough, but devout music lovers may opt for the additional paid service.
 I recommend watching for specials to see if you can get it cheaper- these are most common around holidays or back-to-school.

 Here are some of my favorite playlists and radio stations on Amazon Music.
 None of these should be a surprise if you know me in real life!

 - 100 Greatest 80s Songs

 - David Bowie

-I love Amazon Music and how it integrates into all of my devices, as well as the fact I can control the app exclusively with my voice if needed, which is a tremendous benefit for users who may not be able to see the screen.
+I love Amazon Music and how it integrates into all of my devices.
+It’s also great that I can control the app exclusively with my voice, which is a tremendous benefit for users who can’t see the screen.
 I highly recommend trying Amazon Music and seeing if the service makes sense for your needs.